 Delay your retirement

 While you are working, you aren’t drawing down your savings, so your investments get more time to grow.
-Working longer also gives you additional time to add to your retirement fund and build up your savings.
+Working longer also gives you additional time to add to your retirement fund and build your savings.

 Delaying your retirement date also can increase the income you will eventually receive from Social Security.
 Benefits are calculated so if you live to an average life expectancy, then you receive the same total award regardless of when you begin to collect.
 By postponing your starting date from age 62 to age 70, you will get significantly higher monthly payments.